chahatbhatia1/Namaste-React-Series/1.Inception/theory/theory.md

 ## Q: What is difference between `React` and `ReactDOM`?
 A: `React` is a JavaScript library for building User Interfaces whereas `ReactDOM` is also JavaScript library that allows `React to interact with the Browser DOM and render the HTML`.
 The react package contains `React.createElement()`, `React.Component`, `React.Children`, and other helpers related to elements and component classes.
 You can think of these as the isomorphic or universal helpers that you need to build components.
-The react-dom package contains `ReactDOM.render()`, and in react-dom/server we have server-side rendering support with `ReactDOMServer.renderToString()` and `ReactDOMServer.renderToStaticMarkup()`.
+The `react-dom/client` package contains `ReactDOM.createRoot()` which generates a root object having a `render()` method to render the content on the screen, and in react-dom/server we have server-side rendering support APIs.

 ## Q: What is difference between `react.development.js` and `react.production.js` files via `CDN`?